chronicc/infrastructure/README.md

 Intension
 ---------

-Have all resources considered as infrastructure contained in one repository and managed by one tool.
+Have all resources considered as infrastructure contained in one repository.

 Getting started
 ---------------